Learning how to make your own e liquid is a must if you’re serious about vaping!

 Just remember, higher PG will give you intense flavor.
 Higher VG will give you more vapor production.

-Where can I get DIY e liquid recipes?
+Where can I get e liquid recipes?

 If you’re looking to take your DIY e liquid mixing to the next level, there are literally hundreds of different recipes available online.
 The site I use regularly and highly recommend is E – Juice Makers!
 They have a great selection of e liquid recipes to give you some ideas and get you started!